Camp War Eagle Student Program

 Throughout each two-day session of Camp War Eagle, incoming Auburn freshmen will have the opportunity to meet other freshman students, interact with Auburn's faculty and staff, tour the campus and learn its history, discover the services offered by University organizations and offices as well as local businesses, and get an overall view of life at Auburn.
 CWE sessions begin at 8:30 am on Day 1 and students should plan to leave no earlier than 4 pm on Day 2.
 Auburn, AL is in the CENTRAL time zone.
 Please do not make flight arrangements before you are officially registered for a CWE session.

 Students will be led through orientation by a Camp Counselor.
 The Camp War Eagle Counselors are a group of undergraduate students who are chosen through an interview and selection process in the fall.
-These students then undergo an extensive training program throughout Spring Semester and the weeks leading up to the first session.
+These students then undergo an extensive training program throughout the spring semester and the weeks leading up to the first session.
 Each Counselor is assigned to a group of ten to twelve students during each session and acts as the students' guide through the orientation program.
 Camp Counselors often assist students well beyond the end of Camp War Eagle by becoming upperclassman mentors to the freshman students.
-Meet the 2018 Camp War Eagle Camp Counselors!
+Meet the 2019 Camp War Eagle Camp Counselors!

 The cost of attending Camp War Eagle is $150 per student.
-To be able to register for Camp War Eagle, you must submit your $200 confirmation deposit.
-The $150 fee for Camp War Eagle will be billed to your account.
+To be able to register for Camp War Eagle, students must submit their $200 confirmation deposit.
+The $150 fee for Camp War Eagle will be billed to their account once they have registered.
 No additional payment is required at this time.

 A confirmation email will be sent to the student’s Tigermail email account after registration is completed.
 Pertinent information pertaining to the student’s chosen Camp War Eagle session will be emailed to the student’s Tigermail account closer to the time of the session, so this account should be checked regularly.